punkymx/real-estate-ai-portfolio/docs/authentication.md

 session: { strategy: "jwt" }: Configures NextAuth.js to use JSON Web Tokens (JWTs) for session management, which is stateless and scalable.

-callbacks: { jwt, session }: Customizes the JWT and session objects to include the user's id from the database, making it accessible in the frontend.
+callbacks: { jwt, session }: Customizes the JWT and session objects to include the user's id and role from the database, making them accessible in the frontend.

 pages: { signIn: "/auth/signin" }: Specifies a custom sign-in page, allowing for tailored UI.